Everything to know about visiting the Vatican in Rome

 Steeped in tradition, history, and maybe even a little bit of mystery, Vatican City—the seat of the Catholic Church—is the most-visited spot in Rome.
 It’s no wonder why, either, as the tiny city-state is home to breathtaking St. Peter’s Basilica, world-renowned museums, manicured gardens, and so much more.

-Heading to the Eternal City on tour?
+Heading to the Eternal City on our Rome tours?
 Follow our guide for the best things to see and do in Vatican City.

 Vatican City is one of the most revered holy sites on the planet, and its unique history and inner workings make it all the more fascinating.
-Here are a few to know before you go:
+Here are a few fun facts to know before you go.

-Vatican City is actually an independent city-state that covers roughly 100 acres within Rome.
+Vatican City is actually an independent city-state.
 It’s governed as an absolute monarchy headed by—who else?—the pope.

 Not only does Vatican City mint its own euros, but it also prints its own stamps, issues its own passports and license plates, operates media outlets, and has its own flag and anthem.